pyltsin/sniffer/README.md

 This plugin adds a few simple inspections:

 - detect "An object is used as an argument to its own method"
-- detect key in HashSet, HashMap, where hashcode is not overrided
+- detect key in HashSet, HashMap, where hashcode and equals is not overrided

 <!-- Plugin description end -->